alarejn/sublimetext_logmaster/README.md

 ## Installation

-Just use [Package Control](https://packagecontrol.io/) and search for "indent xml" plugin
+Just use [Package Control](https://packagecontrol.io/) and search for "LogMaster" plugin

 ## Usage ##